-- Posted or distributed safety information. - A system for workers to anonymously inform management about workplace hazards. - A labor/management safety and health committee that meets regularly, prepares written records of safety and health committee meetings, review results of the periodic scheduled inspections, reviews investigations of accidents and exposures and makes suggestions to management for the prevention of future incidents, reviews investigations of alleged hazardous conditions, and submits recommendations to assist in the evaluation of worker safety suggestion.
+- Posted or distributed safety information. - A system for workers to anonymously inform management about workplace hazards. - A labor/management health and safety advisory committee that meets regularly, prepares written records of meetings, review results of the periodic scheduled inspections, reviews investigations of accidents and exposures and makes suggestions to management for the prevention of future incidents, reviews investigations of alleged hazardous conditions, and submits recommendations to assist in the evaluation of worker safety suggestion.